abdulbaruwa/baml/README.md

 # BamlWeather

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+A play with OpenWeather Public Weather API
+ASP.NET Core
+Angular 4
+Just for the heck of it.